- Type of qualification

 Duration of courses

-The duration of most courses is 24 teaching weeks over two semesters (seven to eight months total):
+The duration of most courses vary from 12 weeks (single semester) to 24 teaching weeks over 2 semesters (7-8 months in total):

 Time commitment